jadiha/Jadiha/README.md

   at the Toronto Zoo — putting real robots in front of real people and making it work.

   📊 **Amazon**
-  Built an internal tool that gave an entire team visibility into their cron jobs in one place — turning something messy and scattered into something clear and manageable.
+  Built an internal tool that gave an entire team visibility into their cron jobs in one place.
+  Turning something messy and scattered into something clear and manageable.

   💳 **Wealthsimple** *(current)*
   Prototyping new features for the 2% cashback card and shaping what the next generation